Aryaman22102002/RRT/README.md

 # RRT

-This is my implementation of a path planning algorithm known as the Rapidly Exploring Random Tree (RRT) algorithm.
+This is my implementation of a path planning algorithm known as the "Rapidly Exploring Random Tree (RRT)" algorithm.

 ## File Structure